openhab/openhab-docs/installation/synology.md

 # Older Synology DiskStations till DSM 6

-The [DiskStation by Synology](https://www.Synology.com/en-us/dsm) is a famous NAS server solution for your home, allowing the installation of additional packages.
+The [DiskStation by Synology](https://www.synology.com/en-us/dsm) is a famous NAS server solution for your home, allowing the installation of additional packages.
-We are proud to be able to provide an [OpenHAB Synology package](https://github.com/openhab/openhab-syno-spk).
+We are proud to be able to provide an [openHAB Synology package](https://github.com/openhab/openhab-syno-spk).

 ## Prerequisite - Install Java

-Current releases of OpenHAB require Oracle Java due to the generation of certificates based on [EC](https://en.wikipedia.org/wiki/Elliptic_curve_cryptography) which is not available in free Java implementations.
+Current releases of openHAB require Oracle Java due to the generation of certificates based on [EC](https://en.wikipedia.org/wiki/Elliptic_curve_cryptography) which is not available in free Java implementations.
 If you see the following error you are likely using OpenJDK:

 ```text